Journal Entries

 3. Confirm the action

-Voided entries remain visible in the ledger and journal entry list but are clearly marked as voided.
+Voided entries remain visible in the transaction list but are clearly marked as voided.
 They do not affect account balances or financial reports.

 If you voided an entry by mistake, you can restore it: